 Appliance Assistant describes the timer as a series of contacts activated by a rotating cam attached to a wheel connected to the knob.
 As the cam rotates, the current contacts close, ending the cycle, and the next ones open.
 The timer also features a motor, and all of these components are held in place by a metal frame.

 It’s important to accurately diagnose your washer’s problem before you take steps to fix it.
 If your washer is also experiencing issues related to its agitator, there could be another problem at hand.
-For more information on this, check out my article addressing the reasons for a Whirlpool washer not agitating properly.

 Types of Timer Problems